 - We adjust staff schedules to allow and encourage our team to volunteer for other organisations with similar ideals.

-- The Ecolodge and Darwin’s Cafe participate in the Ocean Friendly Business Campaign working towards improving our sustainability efforts and reviewing our practices on a regular basis.
+- The Ecolodge and Darwin’s Cafe participate in the Surfrider Ocean Friendly Business Campaign working towards improving our sustainability efforts and reviewing our practices on a regular basis.
+And our kitchens have ‘Green’ status with Vancouver Island Green Business Collective.

 Our water conservation program includes dual flush toilets, low-flow shower heads and a water catchment gutter system which provides rainwater for gardening and other outdoor uses.